flavio-barbara/waspasR/README.md

 This is done for each monotonic benefit criterion and is represented by equation (2).

 ![Formula 02](inst/images/formula02.jpg)
-*where, Xij: represents the normalized value for a specific tuple (alternative, criterion); Xij is the original value that needs to be normalized; maxi(Xij) denotes the largest value within the set of values for a specific monotonic benefit criterion across all alternatives.*
+*<sub>where, Xij: represents the normalized value for a specific tuple (alternative, criterion); Xij is the original value that needs to be normalized; maxi(Xij) denotes the largest value within the set of values for a specific monotonic benefit criterion across all alternatives.</sub>*

 For monotonic cost criteria, the vector of performance values associated with the specific criterion is normalized by dividing each value obtained for the criterion by the smallest value within the set of values.
 In this case, the normalization of the alternatives' performance values with respect to the criterion involves applying a function to the vector of values Xij for the jth criterion.